 The extension to Elmfield was completed, which has given a new classroom block and science labs.

-Work was completed on the new Sixth Form building and work begins on a new technology, dining and science building.
+Work was completed on the new Sixth Form building and work began on a new technology, dining and science building.
+We were confirmed once again as a Good school by Ofsted.